carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 ![Create Character button](../assets/images/getting-started/game_stub-character-1-create-button.png "Press the button to create a new character")

 A popup will apper, asking for the character name.
-This is the machine name of your character, not the one the player will see in game, and it needs to be written in `PascalCase`, with no spaces in it.
+This is the machine name of your character, not the one the player will see in game, and it needs to be written in `PascalCase` (no spaces or punctuation and all capitalized words).
 Once you entered the name, click the **OK** button (_2_).

 ![Confirmation button](../assets/images/getting-started/game_stub-character-2-creation-popup.png "Confirm the character name")